Karandash8/make-argocd-fly/README.md

 ```
 ### Initial app-of-apps application
 `bootstrap` application shall be deployed externally

-### Multiple ArgoCD deployments referencing the same repo
-If there is an argocd deployment per environment then app_deployer applications shall have different names for different environments

 ### Variable names
 The folloving variable names are resenved: